KaOSx/kaosx.github.io/_news/2020/kaos01.md

 There is an option to verify the authenticity of downloaded KaOS ISO files **through GPG signature verification**, see the [Download page](https://kaosx.us/pages/download/#authenticity-check){:target="_blank"} for further details and instructions.

 ## Known issues:
-* Some Intel CPU systems might have an issue kernel’s entropy pool and have a long boot delay, if encountered add **random.trust_cpu=1** to the kernel boot line.
+* Some Intel CPU systems might have an issue kernel’s entropy pool and have a long boot delay if encountered add **random.trust_cpu=1** to the kernel boot line.
 * Installing on RAID is currently not possible

 To create **reliable** installation media, please follow the instructions from the [Download](http://kaosx.us/download/){:target="_blank"} page.
 KaOS ISO's **do not support Unetbootin or Rufus**, and DVDs need a burn speed **no higher than 4x**.